We don’t know about you, but sweet potato fries are one of our favorite sides!

 - Place on a racked baking sheet.
 If you do not have a rack, place the sweet potatoes on a non-stick baking sheet or a baking sheet that is lined with

 - Note: the rack is not absolutely necessary, but will help cook your sweet potato fries to the perfect texture.
 Allowing heat to come in from all sides will prevent sticking as well as prevent your fries from getting soggy.

 - Bake in your oven at 425 degrees for 30 minutes.
 About halfway through, give your pan a shake to flip the sweet potatoes.

-- Remove from the oven and serve warm with your favorite dipping sauce.
+- Remove from the oven and serve warm with your favorite dip.

 Baked Sweet Potato Fries

 - 1 lb sweet potatoes (garnet sweet potatoes)

 - 2 tbsp freshly shredded parmesan cheese